LucoLab/RNASEQ/README.md

 	python3 pathTo/alignment.py -c pathToConfigFile/condition.json
 ```

+You can test the pipeline on a  short dataset provided in test directory.

 It will launch an alignment with STAR.
 It will creates a directory (path defined in your configuration file) with inside :